morleegan/personal_website/README.md

 Personal Website
 ===
 Morgan Peters, 2017

-in addition to this being an assignment for COM421, i will plan on keeping it updated for future use
+Dependencies
+---
+**Bootstrap**: Container, Row, Col-lg-#.
+These are all class names given by bootstrap that I used for layout in my website.

 Issues
 ----
-when you shrink the website it does weird things cut down alot of the cs code so i dont have it all over the place
+when you shrink the website it does weird things.